gjustin40/CNN-Car-Model-Classification/README.md

 ## Datasets
 - Images from sites 'google' & 'naver'
-- We use only front side of cars because there are no enough images(specific models we use, not just 'car')
+- We used only front side of cars because there are no enough images(specific models we use, not just 'car')
 - Additionally, we tried two parts of car(whole part & front grill) to compare which data is the best.
 - The point of our project is that image we made from Various View Point image was used.
+- We used 3 classes(Audi, Benz, Grandeur), Each class has 250 image(train : 200, test : 50).
+- Although we have a few image, we want to try using Keras
 ![Original Data from sites]

-## Various View Point Image(increasing number of images)
+### Various View Point Image(increasing number of images)
 1. Get the front grilles(& whole images) from vehicle images which is clear and have no noise.
 2. Distortion these image just like side view of the vehicles using control points of image.
 (Only front part of the car)